alphagov/paas-developer-docs/docs/deploying_apps/orgs_spaces_targets.md

 If your account does not have the Org Manager role and you need to create a new space, you should ask a co-worker who is an Org Manager for your organisation.

-As an Org Manager , you can use:
+As an Org Manager, you can use:

 ``cf create-space SPACENAME -o ORGNAME``

 to create a new space.

 You will then need to grant access to any tenant accounts who should be able to use that space.
 You do this by assigning a role.
-In most cases, the role you will assign is [Space Developer](), which gives the account an ability to deploy and manage apps in the specified space.
+In most cases, the role you will assign is [Space Developer](/managing_users/user_accounts#space-developer), which gives the account an ability to deploy and manage apps in the specified space.

 To grant access to a space to another account, run: